Welcome!

-Difference between christian and catholic
+Difference between Christian and Catholic

 I feel really stupid asking this, because I actually went to a Catholic school.
 I just didn't get taught much religion.
 I don't understand the basic difference between Christian and Catholic.
 Anyone care to explain?